-In this chapter, we will concentrate on performance.
-Performance improvement starts with an analysis of execution profile to understand where the data path spends most of the time.
+In this chapter, we will concentrate on performance of the processor.
+Performance improvement starts with an analysis of the execution profile to understand where the data path spends most of its time.
 The effort is then directed to redesign the data path, usually by increasing the concurrent operations in the data path.
-There are interactions amongst choice of design.
+There are interactions amongst choices of design.
 Choosing one will affect another.
-The gain in terms of performance must be weighted against the increased complexity in terms of circuit size or the cost.
+The gain in terms of performance must be weighted against the increased complexity in terms of the circuit size or the resource.
 For the purpose of our study we will not change the instruction set.
-The performance improvement will come from the change of "micro-architecture" only.
+The performance improvement will come from the change of micro-architecture only.